 To ensure consistent performance, the fiber nearer the spot (proximal) end should be randomized to minimize inconsistencies of the lamp or detector, and the fiber at the line (distal) end should be parallel, tightly nested and uniformly placed to focus the output beam, minimize output skew, and maintain uniformity.

-FTI uses a unique, proprietary method of creating lines, resulting in a repeatable, high quality, cost effective product.
+FTI uses a unique, proprietary method of creating light lines, resulting in a repeatable, high quality, cost effective product.

 Occasionally an application will require more power from the line end than the device at the spot end can output.
 In this case, FTI will manufacture the line using two (or more) inputs with the fiber from both inputs uniformly dispersed throughout the line, maintaining consistent energy distribution.
 Each input disperses light energy along the entire length of the line.